Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 4. Specific commitments from the processor regarding security, sub-processor management, and deletion at contract end

-Most major ATS vendors have DPAs available on request or in their trust/legal documentation portals.
-The failure point is not that the DPA doesn't exist it's that US HR teams never ask for it and never execute it.
+Most major ATS vendors offer DPAs upon request or through their trust/legal documentation portals.
+The failure point isn’t that the DPA doesn’t exist; it’s that US HR teams never request it or implement it.
 Failure to have a signed DPA exposes you to a lower-tier GDPR fine of up to €10 million or 2% of global annual turnover, whichever is higher.

 ACTION REQUIRED